tlapack/tlapack/CONTRIBUTING.md

 9. Use the macros `REQUIRE()`, `CHECK()`, `REQUIRE_THROWS_AS()` and `CHECK_THROWS_AS()` to check the results of the test. `CHECK()` is preferred over `REQUIRE()` because it allows the test to continue even if one of the assertions is false.
 Use `REQUIRE()` only when it does not make sense to continue the test if the assertion is false.

+10. Do not allocate workspaces inside the test.
+Instead, let each routine allocate the workspace it needs.
+This has at least two benefits: (1) tests are simpler; (2) routines will run at minimum workspace, which means we will be testing that the minimum workspace size is well defined.

 ### Tags for tests

 \<T\>LAPACK uses the following TAGs for tests: